celiajosso/planning-poker/README.md

  ### Icons

- #### Issue tab : Administrator only
+ #### Side panel

  ![image](https://github.com/user-attachments/assets/67b6abda-f769-416a-93c9-f1368eb0164a)

-This icon is to toggle the issue tab.
-Here is what it looks like at the beginning :
+This icon is to toggle the side panel.
+Here is what it looks like at the beginning for the issue tab (only for administrators) :

 ![image](https://github.com/user-attachments/assets/1941d812-4e1c-4f31-9a90-3d4cf2c890da)